8base/Documentation/docs/frontend/app-components-input-components-field-array.md

 ---
 id: 'app-components-input-components-field-array'
 sidebar_label: 'Field Array'
+redirect_from: '/frontend/app-components/input-components/field-array'
-slug: '/frontend/app-components/input-components/field-array'
+slug: '/projects/frontend/app-components/input-components/field-array'
 ---

 # Field Array

-The *Field Array* component displays form inputs based on a data array.
-It requires a *[Looper](./app-components-data-components-looper)* component to generate the data array and an input control such as a *[Select](./app-components-input-components-select)* component, which will populate based on the data array.
+The _Field Array_ component displays form inputs based on a data array.
+It requires a _[Looper](./app-components-data-components-looper)_ component to generate the data array and an input control such as a _[Select](./app-components-input-components-select)_ component, which will populate based on the data array.

-The *Field Array* component is used as a form component and must be placed within a *Form Block*.
+The _Field Array_ component is used as a form component and must be placed within a _Form Block_.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>